rbleattler/mdop-docs/mdop/ue-v/uev-sync-trigger-events.md

 ---
-title: Sync Trigger Events for UE-V
+title: Sync Trigger Events for UE-V (Windows 10)
 description: Learn how User Experience Virtualization (UE-V) lets you synchronize your application and Windows settings across all your domain-joined devices. ms.date: 1/25/2024 ms.topic: article
 ---

-# Sync Trigger Events for UE-V
+# Sync Trigger Events for UE-V (Windows 10)

 User Experience Virtualization (UE-V) lets you synchronize your application and Windows settings across all your domain-joined devices. *Sync trigger events* define when the UE-V service synchronizes those settings with the settings storage location.
 For more information about Sync Method configuration, see [Sync Methods for UE-V](uev-sync-methods.md).